It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the difference.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple ways to tell if sites are running on WordPress:
+Here are a number of methods you can use to quickly tell if sites are powered WordPress:

-Search The Page’s Source Code For TellTale WordPress Footprints
+Check Your Page’s Source Code For Obvious Tell-Tale WordPress Footprints

-If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint …
+If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint that the site was built with WordPress …

-Viewing your web page source code in Firefox
+(How to view your web page source code using the Firefox web browser)

-Let’s say that you are browsing online and you come across a site that you like, and you would like to know if the site runs on WordPress …
+Suppose that you are surfing the web and you visit a site that you like, and you’re wondering if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.